-Civic Health Project is dedicated to reducing polarization and creating healthier civic discourse in our citizenry, politics, and media.
+Civic Health Project is dedicated to reducing toxic partisan polarization and enabling healthier public discourse and decision-making across our citizenry, politics, and media.

 Through grant making and advocacy, we support initiatives that empower Americans to reject tribal partisanship and come together to solve our nation’s greatest challenges.